apache/drill/_docs/data-sources-and-file-formats/050-json-data-model.md

 | DOUBLE   | Numeric   | Number having a decimal point in JSON, 8-byte double precision floating point number in Drill |
 | VARCHAR  | String    | Character string of variable length                                                           |

-Drill does not support JSON lists of different types.
+By default, Drill does not support JSON lists of different types.
 For example, JSON does not enforce types or distinguish between integers and floating point values.
 When reading numerical values from a JSON file, Drill distinguishes integers from floating point numbers by the presence or lack of a decimal point.
 If some numbers in a JSON map or array appear with and without a decimal point, such as 0 and 0.0, Drill throws a schema change error.
+You use the following options to read JSON lists of different types:

+* `store.json.read_numbers_as_double`
+  Reads numbers from JSON files with or without a decimal point as DOUBLE.
+* `store.json.all_text_mode`
+  Reads all data from JSON files as VARCHAR.

+The following session/system options for `store.json.all_text_mode` and `store.json.read_numbers_as_double` options is false.
+Enable the latter if the JSON contains integers and floating point numbers.
+Using either option prevents schema errors, but using `store.json.read_numbers_as_double` has an advantage over `store.json.all_text_mode`: You do not have to cast every number from VARCHAR to DOUBLE or BIGINT when you query the JSON file.

 ### Handling Type Differences
-Use the all text mode to prevent the schema change error that occurs from when a JSON list includes different types, as described in the previous section.
-Set the `store.json.all_text_mode` property to true.
+Set the `store.json.read_numbers_as_double` property to true.

-    ALTER SYSTEM SET `store.json.all_text_mode` = true;
+    ALTER SYSTEM SET `store.json.read_numbers_as_double` = true;

-When you set this option, Drill reads all data from the JSON files as VARCHAR.
+When you set this option, Drill reads all numbers from the JSON files as DOUBLE.
 After reading the data, use a SELECT statement in Drill to cast data as follows:

-* Cast JSON values to [SQL types]({{ site.baseurl }}/docs/data-types), such as BIGINT, DECIMAL, FLOAT, and INTEGER.
+* Cast JSON values to [SQL types]({{ site.baseurl }}/docs/data-types), such as BIGINT, FLOAT, and INTEGER.
 * Cast JSON strings to [Drill Date/Time Data Type Formats]({{ site.baseurl }}/docs/supported-date-time-data-type-formats).

 Drill uses [map and array data types]({{ site.baseurl }}/docs/data-types) internally for reading complex and nested data structures from JSON.
 You can cast data in a map or array of data to return a value from the structure, as shown in [“Create a view on a MapR-DB table”] ({{ site.baseurl }}/docs/lesson-2-run-queries-with-ansi-sql).
 “Query Complex Data” shows how to access nested arrays.